hmrc/automatic-exchange-of-information-frontend/README.md

 This microservice automatically routes users depending on enrolment credentials to a frontend service whereby they can register for and/or submit cross border arrangements.

+Users without an enrolment are redirected to the appropriate registration service and those with a valid enrollment are redirected to the appropriate reporting service.
 ### Information:

+MDR:

+    /automatic-exchange-of-information-frontend/mdr

 Enrolment details for MDR: